New conjecture on exact Dirac zero-modes of lattice fermions: Maximal number of Dirac zero-modes on discretized manifolds

 where $r$ is an integer from 1 to $D$.
 For instance, Betti numbers of four-dimensional torus $T^{4}$ are $\betti{0}{T^{4}} = 1,\ \betti{1}{T^{4}} = 4,\ \betti{2}{T^{4}} = 6,\ \betti{3}{T^{4}} = 4,\ \betti{0}{T^{4}} = 1$.
 Then, the summation of the Betti number in Eq.~(\ref{eq:Betti_torus}) over $r$ is

-From these results, we argue that the summation of the Betti numbers for the $D$-dimensional torus $T^{D}$ is equal to the maximal number of lattice fermion species on the discretized $D$-dimensional torus $\disT$.
+From these results, we argue that the summation of the Betti numbers for the $D$-dimensional torus $T^{D}$ is equal to the maximal number of exact Dirac zero-modes of free fermions on the discretized $D$-dimensional torus $\disT$.